sharst/metaldetector-shield/README.md

 ### A note on the pressure sensors
 * We ordered the BMP180 sensors on ebay.
 Note that there are several versions.
 The boards we used are 1cm x 1.2cm in size.
 We hand-crimped the cables to connect them via the JST-plugs.
 * If you want to use pressure sensors in an outdoor environment, water resistance is key.
 We used two cable glands connected together to create an air- and water-tight case.
-We connected an air tube from the one side which guided the air impulse from the bumper cushion into the case.
-On the other end we connected the air pressure sensor.
-(XXX --> See image here)
+We connected an air tube from the one side which guided the air impulse from the bumper cushion into the case (blue arrow).
+On the other end we connected the air pressure sensor (red arrow).
+[See image here.](https://github.com/sharst/metaldetector-shield/blob/master/images/air_pressure_connector.jpg).
 * For extra water resistance, it is possible to put the pressure sensor into a ballon before inserting it into the cable gland.
-(XXX --> See image here).
+[See image here.](https://github.com/sharst/metaldetector-shield/blob/master/images/air_pressure_connector_balloon.jpeg)